mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-  Gets all plugins from the Plugin Marketplace server, merging data from locally installed plugins as well as prepackaged plugins shipped with the server.
+  Get all plugins from the Plugin Marketplace server, merging data from locally installed plugins as well as prepackaged plugins shipped with the server.

 **Format**